JJNCreator/FRC228RobotCode2018/README.md

 # FRC228RobotCode2018

 This is the code for GUS Robotics' robot for the 2018 game FIRST Power Up.
-To download this code, you need the following:
+To use this code, you need the following:

 - The latest version of Java, JDK, and JRE
 - The most recent version of Eclipse Java